meetU-MasterStudents/2018---2019-Equipe-6/AMONT/ReadMe.md

 ```

 ### 2) MUSCLE
-Multiple Sequene Comparison by Log-Expectation (MUSCLE) that creates multiple Alignments using the output of BLAST.
+Multiple Sequence Comparison by Log-Expectation (MUSCLE) that creates multiple Alignments using the output of BLAST.

 **Instructions** can be used at the following [link](https://petrov.stanford.edu/software/src/muscle3.6/muscle3.6.html)
 **Installation** is done following below command line: